-Also, listening intently shows that you are interested in the conversation and thus puts your counterpart at ease and comfort.
+Also, listening intently shows that you are interested in the conversation and thus it puts your counterpart at ease and comfort.

 And finally, the core function of communicating is the sharing of information and knowledge.
 So if not wiser, listening to others speak is at least going to make you more informed.

 A song that helped me climb the rung, another took my neck and got me hung… Oh, what irony!
 They were both sung by the mighty tongue.

 That fluttering little piece of flesh in our mouths which in tandem with the vocal cords, creating the constant chatter, a little bitter, a little sweet, some words of praise, some of the blazing heat.

 I suppose we are all reasonably clear as to what Verbal Communication is.
 So I would rather go on and talk about its merits and demerits.

 - It explicitly specifies the tone of the content, which is not the case in other forms of communication.

 - In any sort of interaction with people, several senses involved the better.
 The sense of hearing is a very strong sense with the potential of stirring up various emotions in the listener.

 - It cannot be documented, obviously unless recorded, but it is impossible, impractical and unethical to record all your verbal communication with everyone.